Bas Braeken > bureau Brandeis > Amsterdam, Netherlands > Lawyer Profile

 Bas is a partner at bureau Brandeis.
-He is an experienced lawyer in the field of (European) competition law and is also a recognised specialist in the field of regulated markets (such as telecoms, media, mail and parcels, fintech, energy and mobility).
-Bas provides companies and their management with guidance in dealings with the Netherlands Authority for Consumers & Markets (ACM) and the European Commission and has represented clients in more than a hundred (both administrative law and civil) cases in the field of competition law and economic regulation.
-He defends companies in (alleged) cartels and dawn raids and on almost a daily basis advises on distribution systems, forms of collaboration and state aid.
+He is an experienced lawyer in the field of (European) competition law and a recognised specialist in the field of regulated markets (such as telecoms, media, mail and parcels, fintech, data and mobility).
+Bas represents companies and their management in civil proceedings as well as before the Netherlands Authority for Consumers & Markets (ACM) and the European Commission.
+He has represented clients in more than a hundred (both administrative law and civil) cases in the field of competition law and economic regulation, before both Dutch and European courts.
+He defends companies in (alleged) cartels and during dawn raids and advises and litigates almost a daily basis on foreign direct investments (Wet Vifo), the Digital Markets Act (DMA), forms of collaboration and state aid.
+Bas is involved in several follow-on competition cases (cartel damages cases), including in the financial and tech sector.
 Bas is seen as a trusted advisor and also often acts as counsel’s counsel for specific matters of (European) competition law, for example in the context of takeovers and joint ventures.

 - Preliminary ruling proceedings at the Court of Justice regarding the interpretation of Article 101 of the TFEU (the prohibition of cartels), the role of European recommendations in the telecoms sector and tariff regulation in the postal sector;

-- Important civil competition law proceedings for the likes of T-Mobile, Canal+ and Prijsvrij (both in the area of abuse of dominant position and the prohibition of cartels);
+- Successful representation of clients in important civil competition law proceedings for the likes of T-Mobile, Canal+ and Prijsvrij (both in the area of abuse of dominant position and the prohibition of cartels);

 - Representation of skaters Mark Tuitert and Niels Kerstholt and sports trade union EU Athletes as third parties in the appeal proceedings at the Court of Justice in Luxembourg against the decision of the European Commission on the admission rules of the International Skating Union (ISU);

-- Representation of Eredivisie Media & Marketing (Fox Sports) as third party in KPN and CAIW appeal proceedings against a decision by ACM on the exploitation of Dutch premier league football matches;
+- Successful representation of Eredivisie Media & Marketing (Fox Sports) as third party in KPN and CAIW appeal proceedings against a decision by ACM on the exploitation of the broadcasting rights for Dutch premier league football matches;

 - Representation of the Portuguese company Fapricela in cartel damage proceedings (follow-on cartel case) in relation to the (alleged) prestressing steel cartel.